 When classes are canceled, delayed, or released early due to weather or another emergency situation, the administration emails all students, and posts alerts on the Nichols website, Facebook, and Twitter.
 In cases of extreme and sudden conditions, Nichols may use the text alert system to notify students.
-Students can also call the Nichols College "Snow Line" after 6:30 a.m. at 508-213-2452 to see if classes are canceled for the day.

-Should severe weather or another emergency situation require cancellations of classes, announcements will be broadcast on: WBZ-TV (Channel 4 - Boston) and WCVB-TV (Channel 5 - Boston) and over radio stations serving central Massachusetts and northeastern Connecticut on: WBZ-1030 AM, WTAG-580 AM, WESO-970 AM, WINY-1350 AM.
-WSRS-96.1 FM, WXLO-104.5 FM
+Should severe weather or another emergency require cancellations of classes, announcements will be broadcast on:

+WBZ-TV (Channel 4 - Boston) and WCVB-TV (Channel 5 - Boston)

+and over radio stations serving central Massachusetts and northeastern Connecticut on:

+WBZ-1030 AM, WTAG-580 AM, WESO-970 AM, WINY-1350 AM, WSRS-96.1 FM, WXLO-104.5 FM